lawrenceamer/ghostshell/README.md

 **Deployment**: Upload the Tiny Web Shell Stager (home.php) to the target web server.

-**Configuration**: Ensure DNS TXT records are set up with staged base64-encoded payload "remote.txt" with 250 length for each record, you need split the payload into multiple chunks.
+**Configuration**: Ensure DNS TXT records are set up with staged base64-encoded payload "remote.txt" with 250 length for each record, you need split the payload into multiple chunks, and assure the each chunk has a host value in alphabetical order
 ![image](https://github.com/lawrenceamer/ghostshell/assets/10256911/331f0f29-30cd-4b6f-9684-c68719b418e4)
 **Access**: Navigate to the web shell and provide the secret passphrase to unlock the advanced functionalities.
 ![image](https://github.com/lawrenceamer/ghostshell/assets/10256911/ccc10edb-718b-4557-a7a4-089f313ff4a4)